marycheung021213/ControlP5GUIforArduino/README.md

 ## Five Functions
 ### Music File Load & Change
 Music File can be searched in this GUI, and be uploaded timely.
-You should put your music file in /data in advance, and you can change the default music file in setup()
+You should put your music file in /data in advance, and you can change the default music file in setup().

 ### ControlP5 Controllers
 I use controlp5 lib to create several controllers to control servo and led.
 Most of the controllers are set in function controller() run in setup().